ZG4RBU/Archiver/README.md

 python3 archiver.py
 ```
 - The HTML output is saved in the `yt_html_export` folder.
-- When moving the HTML file outside the folder, make sure to also copy the `css` and `assets` folders.
+- When moving the HTML file outside the folder, make sure to also copy the `css` file and `assets` folder.

 ## Credits
 thanks @virag-ky for [this](https://github.com/virag-ky/Youtube-Clone) awesome html/css